 When evaluating or analyzing critical tasks for each of the service levels, firefighter safety is our greatest concern.
 In developing the analysis, RAFM F&ES utilized OLS standards as the benchmark to establish staffing and equipment available for response.
 According to DAFI 32-2001 and DoDI 6055.06, it is assumed that only one major event will occur at a time.

-Structural IRF
+Structural IRF - Low + Med Risk

-Investigative / Other Fire Response (Fire Alarm, Exterior Gas Leak, Dumpster/Auto Fire)
+Low and Medium Risk Facilities - Investigative / Other Fire Response (Fire Alarm, Exterior Gas

+Leak, Dumpster r/Auto Fire)

 Capability Crew Size

-Incident Command 1

 Company Officer 1

 Driver/Operator 1

-Attack Line Firefighters 2
+Attack Line Firefighters (IRIT) 2

-Total 5
+Total 4